Career Outlook: Professional Coaching

 Coaches find that career development opportunities are available through continuing coach education in specialized areas, such as Team Coaching, and through communities of coaching professionals who support one another.

-Certification is also important.
-In such a rapidly growing profession, certification signifies to clients that a coach has taken the important step of attending a quality training program and attaining a minimum level of experience.
+Certification is also important, as it signifies to clients that a coach has taken the important step of attending a quality training program and attaining a minimum level of experience.
 It indicates a commitment to excellence.

-The most-widely recognized certification organization for coaches is the ICF, which certifies coaching professionals according to established standards of training and experience at three levels:
+The most-widely recognized certification organization for coaches is the International Coaching Federation (ICF), which certifies coaching professionals according to established standards of training and experience at three levels:

 - ACC (Associate Certified Coach) designation requires 60+ hours of coaching training and 100+ hours of coaching experience